 Saudi Arabia is the most conservative Arab state with a lot of restrictions, particularly on women.
 The war risk is increasing in Saudi Arabia as it has been involved in what could be described as a cold war with Iran over regional dominance, in addition to rival relationships with the Houthis in Yemen, Hezbollah in Lebanon and more recently the complete blockade on Qatar.
 Saudi Arabia is an ally of the US and its president Donald Trump which increases the Kingdom criticism from other neighboring Arab countries.

-Libya’s political crises are subject to continuity as armed rebels and ISIS militants seek control over oil reserves in central and southern Libya.
-Libya’s economy has improved; the fiscal deficit fell to an estimated 4.2% of GDP from 43.2% in 2017 and 113% in 2016, however, one-third of the Libyan population live below the poverty line and face difficulties in accessing electricity and clean water.
-There is a lack of civil stability in Libya, as high unemployment rates among youth continues to rise , lack of technical expertise, unstable and corrupt government.
+Libya descended into chaos after Gaddafi’s regime was toppled.
+Currently, two rival factions in Libya claim governance; the UN-backed Government of National Accord, and the House of Representatives allied with the Libyan National Army (LNA) led by commander Khalifa Haftar.
+In April 2019, Haftar launched an offensive to capture the capital city, Tripoli, resulting in the death of hundreds of civilians and the injury of thousands according to the United Nations, and the violence grows as other countries increase their involvement in the war.
+In addition, armed rebels and ISIS militants seek control over oil reserves in central and southern Libya.
+One-third of the Libyan population live below the poverty line and face difficulties in accessing electricity and clean water.
+There is a lack of civil stability in Libya, as high unemployment rates among youth continues to rise, lack of technical expertise, unstable and corrupt government.
 Crime rates are moderately high due to tribal conflicts, and the ease of firearms possession and lack of Police authority in the country.